fortrabbit/help/docs/503-errors.md

 ### Check the logs

-Examine the logs of your App.
-See [here for Uni Apps](logging-uni) and [here for Pro Apps](logging-pro).
-There you'll likely find where the application exited with which error.
+503 errors are often associated with uncontrolled termination, so in many cases no PHP error logs will be written.
+It's anyhow worth a try.
+Maybe you can find where the application exited with which error.
 Compare this with your local development environment and see if it fails the same way.
-Review your latest code changes.

 ### 'AH1067: Failed to read FastCGI header' Apache error